jahrei/arch-setup/README.md

 ~~I run Arch Linux as my daily driver.
 Serves me very well.
 In this repo you can find things that I use to maintain or modify Arch to my liking.~~

 ## UPDATE 2021-2-3:
-- Made repo private for now.
+~~- Made repo private for now.~~~ decided private is pointless since i need the wiki
 - Renamed to "galaxias" in honor of system name.
     - System name will revamp to Kairos (in reference to "Future".) as for Mark II.
     - Added "Mark II" plans.